sqrew/tunes/book/src/concepts/architecture.md

 ### 2. Mixer – The Audio Rendering Layer

 `Mixer` doesn't know about tempo or music theory.
 It's pure audio:
-- Renders all tracks to audio samples
+- Organizes tracks into buses (groups)
-- Applies effects and mixing
+- Applies effects at three levels: track, bus, and master
+- Renders all audio to stereo output
 - Handles sample-accurate timing
 - Can be exported or played